opens in a new windowSign our petition to join us in telling our electeds to pass these bills – and get every Sandy and Ida family home and whole!

 As for Sandy, we still need to forgive clawbacks and let families finally put the storm behind them.

-We are working with an awesome lawyer and organizer, opens in a new windowLaura Jordan to write this bill, and Assemblywoman Jaffer (LD16) and Assemblyman Rumpf (LD9) have already agreed to sponsor it on the Assembly side.
-This is great because Assemblywoman Jaffer is a Democrat and Assemblyman Rumpf is a Republican, making this a truly bipartisan bill!
+We are working with an awesome lawyer and organizer, opens in a new windowLaura Jordan to write this bill, and Assemblywoman Jaffer (LD16) and Senator Zwicker (LD16) have already agreed to sponsor it on both the Assembly and Senate side.

 Mortgage Forbearance Bill